Jeffresh/medic-database-checking/README.md

 resulting automatas, because for the properties of the *RE's* the language defined by the concatenation is the same than the concatenation of the languages of each *RE's*.

+Another thing is that if you have a automata that accept a define a language, the negation, in this case obtain the incorrect entries it's easily achieved sending that words to a dead state and turning that dead state into a final state.
+So we will develop the automata in that way, getting the correct ones and manage the transitions to implement a dead state and in the end get both languages.

 ### RE Design

 We have to design the regular expression according with the following structure: